 Detoxing the mind is true health, true freedom!
-In fact, mental toxins can be even more detrimental than physical toxins, as 99% of all disease stems from a mental origin.
-These mental toxins take many different forms such as anger, hate, jealousy, anxiety, stress, insecurity, judgment and criticism.
-These toxins may be on the surface area or stored deep within our mind and various parts of our bodies.
-Without recognizing, processing and releasing these mental toxins, they continue to be stored away; weakening our mind and body until eventually they create disease.
+In fact, mental toxins can be even more detrimental than physical toxins, as almost all disease stem from a mental origin.
+These mental toxins take many different forms such as anger, hate, jealousy, anxiety, stress, insecurity, judgment, and criticism.
+These toxins may be held on the surface area or stored deep within your mind and various parts of your body.
+Without recognizing, processing, and releasing these mental toxins, they will continue to be stored away; creating dysregulation in your mind and body until eventually they create disease.

-Although physical detoxification may also be necessary on occasion, we must always remember that the body is only as healthy as the mind.
-Without mental health, clarity and awareness, physical health is of little use.
-It is like the great “yogis” that are able to obtain any yoga posture, yet off the mat they take advantage of others, lie and cheat.
-Yoga is about the union of body, mind, spirit, not the attainment of a physical posture.
-Without a sense of awareness, compassion and centered-ness, Svastha, or perfect health is not attainable.
+Although routine physical detoxification is often necessary, you must always remember that the body is only as healthy as the mind.
+Without mental health, clarity, and awareness, physical health is of little use.
+It is like a great “yogi” that is able to obtain any yoga posture or a healthcare fanatic that has an immaculate diet, yet they still take advantage of others, pass judgement, lie, or cheat.
+Without a sense of awareness, compassion, and centered-ness, Svastha, or perfect health is not attainable.

 Tools for Metal Detoxification

 Meditation is quite possibly the most powerful tool for mental detoxification.
-Taking time to slow down the mind and bring awareness to the thoughts that come up is a great way to explore, process and release stored away emotions.
-I suggest incorporating a consistent, daily practice in order to truly discover the effects meditation can have on the mind and emotions.
+Taking time to slow down your mind and bring awareness to your thoughts that come up is a great way to explore, process, and release stored away emotions.
+I suggest incorporating a consistent, daily practice in order to truly discover the positive effects meditation can have on your mind and emotions.

 2. Gentle Yoga.

-Throughout our life, we begin to store emotions in various areas of our bodies such as the hips, shoulders, spine, etc. A gentle, restorative yoga practice can be a great way to release different emotions that get stored deep in the body.
-If you know some simple postures such as seated forward folds, legs up the wall and reclined butterfly, you can perform a short, gentle practice at home each night before bed.
-The poses should be held for at least 3-5 minutes and bolsters, pillows or blankets are highly recommended.
+Throughout your life, you begin to store emotions in various areas of your body such as your hips, shoulders, spine, etc. A gentle, restorative Yoga practice can be a great way to release different emotions that get stored deep in your body.
+If you know some simple postures such as seated forward folds, legs up the wall, and reclined butterfly pose, you can perform a short, gentle practice at home each night before bed.
+The poses should be held for at least 3 to 5 minutes and bolsters, pillows, and/or blankets are highly recommended.

-If you feel more comfortable in a class setting, try to find a studio near you that offers “gentle” or “restorative” yoga and find a teacher that you can find a connection with.
+If you feel more comfortable in a class setting, try to find a studio near you that offers “gentle” or “restorative” Yoga and find a teacher that you can create a connection with.
 In order to gain the full benefits that this practice has to offer, I suggest attending this class at least one time each week.

-This “supportive person” may be a mentor, a counselor or a therapist.
-I do suggest finding a non-family member/non-friend, as these people are not trained counselors and may also be bias to your feelings.
-To get constructive guidance and feedback, a trained therapist or trusted mentor would be most beneficial in the sharing, processing and releasing of your thoughts and emotions.
+This “supportive person” may be a mentor, a holistic practitioner, a counselor, or a therapist.
+I do suggest finding a non-family member/non-friend, as these people are likely not trained counselors and may also be bias to your feelings.
+To get constructive guidance and feedback, a trained therapist, compassionate health practitioner, or trusted mentor would be most beneficial in the sharing, processing, and releasing of your thoughts and emotions.

 4. Practice moment-to-moment awareness.

-As we move along our busy, chaotic days, we tend to get wrapped up in life and all it brings.
-We lose our sense of presence, as we constantly are in our thoughts of the past and the future.
-We lose our sense of awareness as we hurry from one task to the next.
+As you move along your busy, chaotic days, you may find that you get wrapped up in life and all it brings (and oh, does it bring a lot!).
+You may lose your sense of presence, as you constantly are in your thoughts of the past and the future.
+You may lose your sense of awareness, as you hurry from one task to the next.

-In order to free the mind from negative emotions, reactions and thoughts, we must first bring awareness to them.
-Once we are aware of our thoughts, actions and reactions, we can begin to slow down and bring change to our negative thought patterns.
+In order to free your mind from negative emotions, reactions, and thoughts, you must first bring awareness to them.
+Once you are aware of your thoughts, actions, and reactions, you can begin to slow down and bring change to your negative thought patterns.

-For example, if you find that you are going throughout your day with one judgment arising after another, try to take note each time this negative pattern comes up and free these unnecessary thoughts from the mind.
-They may continue to come up, but once we bring awareness to them we are able to send them away as quickly as they come.
-These negative thoughts will slowly by slowly become less frequent, as the mind learns to decondition itself from this unnecessary pattern.
+For example, if you find that you are going throughout your day with one judgment arising after another, try to take note each time this negative pattern comes up and free these unnecessary thoughts from your mind.
+They may continue to come up, but once you bring awareness to them you are able to send them away as quickly as they come.
+These negative thoughts will slowly by slowly become less frequent, as your mind learns to decondition itself from this unnecessary pattern.

 5. Just breath.